usdfil/usdfil/README.md

 ## Introduction

 USDfil is the native stablecoin of the USDepin protocol on Filecoin.
+Check it out here: https://usdfil.xyz

 For more information, check out our [GitBook documentation](https://usdfil.gitbook.io/main).